voucherifyio/voucherify-openapi/docs/guides/development/Limits.md

 | Billing cycle API requests<br><br>Bulk API requests are not added to the billing cycle limit. | Free plan: 500,<br>Startup plan: 10,000,<br>Growth plan: 30,000,<br>Professional plan: 100,000 |
 | Client-side requests (e.g., validate) from a single IP address | 5 requests per 5 seconds |

+To understand the basic limits of your account, check out [Pricing](https://www.voucherify.io/pricing) and [Fair Use Policy](https://www.voucherify.io/legal/fair-use-policy).

 ## Notifications

 You can receive notifications in your app and through email when you use a certain percentage of your redemptions, API calls, or bulk API calls.
-The project owner can configure these thresholds and notifications in the `Project settings > API Usage` tab.
+The account owner can configure these thresholds and notifications in the `Project settings > API Usage` tab.
-To set this up, the account admin has two options:
+To set this up, the account owner has two options:

 1. Go to the Bell Icon at the top of your Dashboard, then click on Notifications Center and select Account Settings.